urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/06 Exceptions.md

 Checked vs Unchecked Exceptions
   Checked exceptions are reviewed during compilation time Unchecked exceptions happen during runtime
+    Unchecked exceptions do not need to be declared in a method or constructor's throws clause if they can be thrown by the execution of the method or constructor and propagate outside the method or constructor boundary

 Hierarchy
   Both exceptions and errors inherit from the Throwable interface Unlike exceptions, errors cannot be handled.
-Some examples are: OutOfMemoryError, StackOverflowError and ThreadDeath The principal exception types are IOException (related with input and output), SQLException and
+Some examples are: OutOfMemoryError, StackOverflowError and ThreadDeath Main exception types
-    Runtime exception (from which inherits NullPointerException, IllegalArgumentException, ArithmethicException, ArrayIndexOutOfBoundsException, ClassCastException)
+    IOException
+      Related with input and output
+    SQLException
+    RuntimeException
+      Can be thrown during the normal operation of the Java Virtual Machine RuntimeException and its subclasses are unchecked exceptions From which inherits
+        NullPointerException
+        IllegalArgumentException
+        ArithmethicException
+        ArrayIndexOutOfBoundsException
+        ClassCastException
   Custom exceptions can be created by extending the Exception class, or implementing the Throwable interface

 Catch